Getting started

 curl (local source and local destination)

-with the local file’s media type.
-For a list of available media types, such asapplication/pdf
+</full/path/to/local/filename.extension>with the full path to the local file to upload.<filename.extension>with the filename of the local file to upload.<local-file-media-type>with the local file’s media type.
+For a list of available media types, such asapplication/pdf, see Media Types.

-entries, one per file.Postman (remote source and remote destination)
+--form entries, one per file.Postman (remote source and remote destination)

 Postman (remote source and remote destination)